-Survival Sandboxes may not be the trendy genre they once were but there is still a sizable fanbase who really enjoy them, myself included.
-That said, they have traditionally come with a large subset of issues that have made some of them difficult to be enjoyed by all but the most dedicated players.
+The survival Sandbox may not be the trendy genre they once were, but there still exists a fanbase who really enjoy them, myself included.
+That said, they have traditionally come with a large number of issues.
+This has made some of them difficult for many players to enjoy.

-Newer ones have made some strides to mitigate these issues and while I’ve seen some great ideas we have yet hit the Magnum Opus of survival sandboxes.
-You can sidestep some flaws by playing on an unofficial server or renting your own, but that shouldn’t be a requirement to play a game.
+Newer ones have made some strides to mitigate these issues and while I’ve seen some great ideas we have yet to hit the Magnum Opus of survival sandboxes.
+You can sidestep some flaws by playing on an unofficial server or renting your own.
+But that shouldn’t be a requirement to play a game.

-Last Oasis is the newest contender to step into the ring and it too is bringing some cool ideas to the table, but before I get to that, let’s go through some of the others and the issues plaguing an entire genre.
+Last Oasis is the newest contender to step into the ring and it is bringing some cool ideas to the table, but before I get to that.
+Let’s go through some of the others and the issues plaguing an entire genre.

 When you combine lawless unrestricted freedom with a huge time-consuming grind, you get a mess of a game.
-In Ark, you can literally spend six hours taming a single dinosaur, for someone who has played longer to kill it within a few seconds.
+In Ark, you can literally spend six hours taming a single dinosaur, for someone else to kill it within seconds.
 Worse, you can be offline raided in both games.

 Conan is very similar to the previous two mentioned games.
 But it has a little bit more hand guided design to it.
-Structures have specific times of the day that they can be damaged, making bases safe for a certain amount of time each day.
-You can also enslave different types of thralls to help you guard your bases and if you’re able to time everything right, you can make sure you are online when the base is under threat of an attack.
+Structures can only be damaged specific times of the day, this means bases are safe for a certain amount of time.
+You can also enslave different types of thralls to help you guard your bases.
+If you’re able to time everything right, you can make sure you are online when the base is under threat of an attack.

-You still benefit greatly from a large clan, as the one time you have other obligations when you are able to be raided, you will be.
-But having at least a little structure goes a long way.
+You still greatly benefit from a large clan, because the one time you have other obligations and cant be online at specific time, you will be raided.
+Yet having at least a little structure goes a long way.
 I find Conan’s theme to be less interesting than Arks, but it hits a good middle ground.
-If you have any kind of real-life obligations, your still going to struggle to enjoy it though, unless again, you have a large clan of allies.
+If you have any kind of real-life obligations, you’re still going to struggle to enjoy it though.
+Unless again, you have a large clan of allies.

 Rend took a drastic new spin on the survival sandbox and in my opinion, is one of the best iterations of the concept.
 They fixed the mega tribe issue by making every server have three tribes coded in.
-Every player was in one of three tribes, so you always had a faction to play with at the start.
+Every player was placed in one of three tribes, so you always had a faction to play with.
 They also cleanly sidestepped the offline raid issue.
 You could always take part in PvP in the world.
 But your factions main base was shielded most of the time.
-For a couple of hours every week, the shields would god down, a siege of AI beasts took place and factions were free to engage in siege warfare for a short time after the that before the shields went back up.
+For a couple of hours every week, the shields would go down.
+A siege of AI beasts took place and factions were free to engage in siege warfare for a short time after that before the shields went back up.

 Last Oasis is coming in September into early access, or you can attempt to get into the beta by joining their official discord.
 I have high hopes for this one.
 The focus is more nomadic.
-Wooden structures can be packed up and you traverse the world on really cool looking walkers.
+You can pack up wooden structures and you traverse the world on really cool looking walkers.
 All the facets of the genre are present, crafting, gathering, and warfare.
-However, assuming you have enough water, you can take your walker into certain zones and log off safely, protecting yourself from the bane of the genre, offline raiding.
+However, assuming you have enough water, you can take your walker into certain zones and log off safely.
+Protecting yourself from the bane of the genre, offline raiding.

 Bases could still come under siege, but as I said before wooden ones can be packed up.
 We will have to see how much the game plays on its nomadic theme.
 If permanent bases aren’t super important, you can probably play in a manner where offline raiding is never a fear at all.